jekportillano-da/ai-enhanced-cashback-scraper/README.md

 ---

-Built for Pokitpal's competitive intelligence needs.
+Built for competitive intelligence and business analysis.